Department of Sociology and Anthropology Faculty

 Economic sociology, entrepreneurship in African American communities, use of internet technologies among small businesses, refugee communities, North America, Liberia.

 Robert C. Ulin, Professor of Anthropology (Undergraduate Program Director, Sociology and Anthropology)

 Ph.D.
 Graduate Faculty, New School for Social Research

 Anthropology of Europe and North America, critical theory, political-economy, history of anthropology, historical anthropology, globalization, wine and food.

-Jason Younker, Associate Professor of Anthropology (Director, RIT Native American Future Stewards Initiative)
+Jason Younker, Associate Professor of Anthropology (Department Chair; Director, RIT Native American Future Stewards Program)

 Ph.D.
 University of Oregon

 Cultural anthropology, Native North Americans, culture change and identity, cultural resource management, geographic information systems, cultural informatics, ethnographic research methods.